sonatype-nexus-community/the-cla/README.md

 #### GitHub oAuth Application

 More to come!
-This is where we will explain how to setup the oauth app!
+This is where we will explain how to set up the oauth app!

 see: [Creating an OAuth App](https://docs.github.com/en/developers/apps/creating-an-oauth-app) for details on how to register `the-cla` as a new oAuth application for your account on GitHub.